American open-wheel car racing: Comparison with Formula One

 At first, American and European open-wheel racing were not distinct disciplines.
 Races on both continents were mostly point-to-point races, and large ovals tracks emerged on both continents.
 But in America, racing took off at horse-race tracks and at the Indianapolis Motor Speedway, while in Europe, racing from point to point and around large circuits gained in popularity.
 Grand Prix racing (which became Formula One) and rallying then diverged in Europe.
-Formula One was established after World War II as the World Championship for road racing, and F1 cars became increasingly specialized and high-tech.
+In two different periods, the race was part of FIA World Championships; between 1925 and 1928, the World Manufacturers' Championship and between 1950 and 1960, the World Drivers' Championship.

 In the 1960s, road racing gained popularity in North America, and Formula One-style design ideas changed IndyCars, which until then had all been classic-styled front-engined roadsters.
 When North America's road racing championship, Can-Am Challenge, collapsed in the 1970s, the IndyCars were ready to fill the void.
 IndyCar was a combination road- and oval-racing championship from this time until the Split.
 Compared to F1 cars, IndyCars were partly specialized for oval-racing: they were larger and had other safety features, and were designed to run at the higher speeds necessary for oval racing.
 Because IndyCars were usually "customer" cars that the teams purchased from constructors, and because of rules to contain costs, they were considerably less expensive than F1 cars, each model of which was designed by the team that used it.
 After the Split in the 1990s, CART maintained the old formula while the IRL drifted toward the "spec" design that has been the only IndyCar model since 2003 (which changed in 2012, with specialized aero kits available from 2015 to 2017).

 As engine formulas have changed, and as engine technology has developed over time, F1 cars and IndyCars have each produced more power than the other at different times.
 But for the foreseeable future, F1 cars will have considerably more power than the spec IndyCar.